-When the request came to me for a Star Wars cake, I asked if he had any specific characters that he liked in Star Wars and Darth Maul's light saber was the answer I got.
+When the request came to me for a Star Wars cake, I asked if he had any specific characters that he liked in Star Wars.
+Darth Maul’s lightsaber was the answer I got.

-This little boy, according to his mom, is particularly thrilled with Darth Maul's light saber because it could light up on both sides, hence his choice of Darth Maul and his Lightsaber.
+This little boy, according to his mom, is particularly thrilled with Darth Maul’s lightsaber.
+It was simply because it could light up on both sides, hence his choice of Darth Maul and his Lightsaber.

-I tried to keep the design as simple as possible as requested by the birthday boy's mom and all in all, was very happy with the way the cake turned out.
-I was able to put this cake together fairly quickly and the birthday boy was absolutely thrilled with his Star Wars cake.
+I tried to keep the design as simple as possible as requested by the birthday boy’s mom.
+All in all was very happy with the way the cake turned out.
+I was able to put this cake together fairly quickly.
+And the birthday boy was absolutely thrilled with his Star Wars cake.

 How to Make a Star Wars Birthday Cake (from scratch)

-These were the main supplies I used to make this Star Wars birthday cake:
+These were the main supplies I used to make this cake:

-- Buttercream - I used vanilla buttercream to sandwich the cake layers and chocolate buttercream (tinted with black cocoa powder and black food coloring) to cover the cake
+- Buttercream – I used vanilla buttercream to sandwich the cake layers.
+I also used chocolate buttercream (tinted with black cocoa powder and black food coloring) to cover the cake

 - Black cocoa powder – I added this to the buttercream to give it the dark base for a truly black buttercream.

-- Fondant - I used Satin Ice fondant in white
+- Fondant – I used Satin Ice in white and red.

-- Darth Maul face template - This is a paper template I used as a guide to cut and draw Darth Maul's face.
+- Darth Maul face template – This is a paper template I used to make Darth Maul’s face.